 - Peaceful Days: You play as a MC who has graduated years ago but still can't find the ideal job.
 You see an old man sitting in front of your house ans give him food and water.
 He gives you a note about the rural "Aurora Town" then disappears.
 The protagonist moves to Aurora Town and becomes the owner of Evergarden Farm.
 In Aurora Town you can raise crops, befriend locals, etc.

-- Stardew Valley created the genre.
-Until it, only the original Story of Seasons existed, but the popularity of Stardew Valley led to a slew of clones.
-The game started out as a Harvest Moon Fan Game before becoming its own Spiritual Successor.
+- Stardew Valley is the Genre Popularizer.
+Until this game, only the original Story of Seasons existed, but the popularity of Stardew Valley led to a slew of clones.
+The game started out as a Story of Seasons Fan Game before becoming a Spiritual Successor.
 The game includes elements that differentiate it from its inspiration, such as Gay Options and modding (thanks to it originally being a PC title).
+Stardew Valley is inspired by the original few Story of Seasons titles, which is why it contains mature topics like alcoholism and depression.

-- Stranded Sails Explorers Of The Cursed Island has an emphasis on farming and exploration, but it does have NPC characters to interact with as well.
+- Stranded Sails Explorers Of The Cursed Islands has an emphasis on farming and exploration, but it does have NPC characters to interact with as well.

 - Rune Factory is a Story of Seasons spinoff that became so popular it became its own series.
 It features similar gameplay to the original series, except that it uses a fantasy setting instead of a modern Retro Universe one.
 There's also combat due to the added RPG elements.